Semi-Discriminative Representation Loss for Online Continual Learning: SDRL

-Based on our findings in the above section, we propose an auxiliary objective \acf{DRL} for classification tasks in \cl{}, which is straightforward and efficient.
-Instead of explicitly re-projecting gradients during training process, \ac{DRL} helps with decreasing gradient diversity by optimizing the representations.
-As defined in \Cref{eq:drl}, \ac{DRL} consists of two parts: one is for minimizing the inner products of representations from different classes ($\mathcal{L}_{bt}$) which can reduce the diversity of gradients from different classes, the other is for minimizing the inner products of representations from a same class ($\mathcal{L}_{wi}$) which helps preserve discriminative information for future tasks in \cl{}.
+Based on our findings in the above section, we now introduce an auxiliary objective \acf{SDRL} for classification tasks in \cl{}, which is straightforward and efficient.
+Instead of explicitly re-projecting gradients during training process, \ac{SDRL} helps with decreasing gradient diversity by optimizing the representations.
+As defined in \Cref{eq:drl}, \ac{SDRL} consists of two parts: one is for minimizing the inner products of representations from different classes ($\mathcal{L}_{bt}$) which forces the model to learn more discriminative representations and hence reduce the diversity of gradients; the other is for minimizing the inner products of representations from a same class ($\mathcal{L}_{wi}$) which helps preserve information for future tasks in \cl{}.
+We provide experimental results of an ablation study on \ac{SDRL} in \Cref{sec:ablat_drl}, according to which $\mathcal{L}_{bt}$ and $\mathcal{L}_{wi}$ both have shown effectiveness on improving the performance.